 Vatican Museums and Sistine Chapel

 Vatican Museums are one of the largest museums in the world with over 20,000 works on display.
-And that’s only a fraction, because most art and works are not visible.
-The Vatican Museums are 6. the most visited art museum in the world.
-You will be amazed by Roman sculptures and masterpieces of Renaissance art.
-Once you’ve passed through the Vatican Museums, you’ll reach the Sistine Chapel with its frescoes and ceiling by Michelangelo.
-At the very end, you will be treated to the Bramante spiral staircase.
+And that’s just a fraction, as most of the art and works are not on display.
+The Vatican Museums are 6. the 6th most visited art museum in the world.
+You will be amazed by the Roman sculptures and masterpieces of Renaissance art.
+As you walk through the Vatican Museums, you will reach the Sistine Chapel with its frescoes and ceiling by Michelangelo.
+At the very end, you will be treated to a spiral staircase inspired by Bramante’s staircase.

 And half the day is over.
 The collection in the Vatican Museums is so vast that you can easily spend 2-3 hours here.

-Skip the line and order tickets to the Vatican Museums and Sistine Chapel online.
+Tip: Skip the queue and book Tickets to the Vatican Museums and Sistine Chapel online.
 A great experience is a tour of the Vatican at night.